TTUXL/TTUXL.github.io/report/weekly_report14.md

 ### Old Version
 Driven by the explosive traffic demand of mobile users, ultra-dense networks must become the preferred access network for mobile users.
 Due to the rapid increase in network density, classical network resource allocation techniques are not sufficient to study resource optimization in UND.
 Due to the scale effect of the network, an effective resource allocation scheme has very important practical significance.

 In recent years, some researchers have proposed some effective solutions [1][2][3].
-In the work of [1], the average field game and Lyapunov control theory are combined to solve the joint power allocation and user scheduling problems.
+In the work of [[2]](https://ieeexplore.ieee.org/abstract/document/7439746), the average field game and Lyapunov control theory are combined to solve the joint power allocation and user scheduling problems.
 Energy efficiency management is defined as a stochastic differential optimization problem, while the user scheduling part solves the queue-aware stochastic optimization problem based on the Lypunov DPP method.
 In [2] from the perspective of network decomposition, by finding the optimal network graph decomposition, the network graph is divided into a certain number of subgraphs, thereby reducing the network scale and thus reducing the computational complexity.
 The los and Nlos channel fading was modeled using a stochastic geometric model in [3] to calculate coverage and capacity.
 These studies provide valuable insights into resource allocation in a UDN environment, but optimal resource allocation relies on perfect user state information (CSI, QSI, etc.).
 This is very difficult, especially in large networks like UDN, which will require huge computational and signaling overhead.
 Nodes consume a lot of resources in order to get the best efficiency.
 Therefore, it is necessary to study a resource allocation problem in the case where only partial user status information is acquired.

 ---
----

 ### Reference
 [1]  Teng, Yinglei, et al. "Resource allocation for ultra-dense networks: A survey, some research issues and challenges."
 IEEE Communications Surveys & Tutorials (2018).

-[2] L. Dai, B. Bai, "Optimal decomposition for large-scale infrastructure-based wireless networks", IEEE Trans.
-Wireless Commun., vol. 16, no. 8, pp. 4956-4969, Aug.
-2017.
-[3] Samarakoon, Sumudu, et al. "Ultra dense small cell networks: Turning density into energy efficiency."
+[2] Samarakoon, Sumudu, et al. "Ultra dense small cell networks: Turning density into energy efficiency."
 IEEE Journal on Selected Areas in Communications 34.5 (2016): 1267-1280.

+[3] Dai, Lin, and Bo Bai.
+"Optimal decomposition for large-scale infrastructure-based wireless networks."
+IEEE Transactions on Wireless Communications 16.8 (2017): 4956-4969.

 [4] Y.-F. Liu, M. Hong, E. Song, "Sample approximation-based deflation approaches for chance SINR-constrained joint power and admission control", IEEE Trans.
 Wireless Commun., vol. 15, no. 7, pp. 4535-4547, Jul.
 2016.

 [5] K.-Y. Wang, T.-H. Chang, W.-K. Ma, A. M.-C. So, C.-Y. Chi, "Probabilistic SINR constrained robust transmit beamforming: A Bernstein-type inequality based conservative approach", Proc.
 IEEE Int.
 Conf.
 Acoust.
 Speech Signal Process.
 (ICASSP), pp. 3080-3083, May 2011.

 [6] K.-Y. Wang, T.-H. Chang, W.-K. Ma, A. M.-C. So, C.-Y. Chi, "Probabilistic SINR constrained robust transmit beamforming: A Bernstein-type inequality based conservative approach", Proc.
 IEEE Int.
 Conf.
 Acoust.
 Speech Signal Process.
 (ICASSP), pp. 3080-3083, May 2011.